Why it is considered as being in one’s own interest to behave as life-friendly (=”vivistic”) as possible?

 As may be known by now this assurance briefly holds that the more nature (= life-) unfriendly one behaves, the heavier one will be punished for that by natural causes, as a result of which one all in all will not be better off with it, but worse.

-As natural causes of punishment particularily health problems, but also accidents and setbacks in the personal sphere use to be mentioned.
+As natural causes of punishment particularily health problems and physical pain, but also accidents and setbacks in the personal sphere use to be mentioned.

 As a nature-unfriendly kind of behaviour particularily environmental and otherwise nature-unfriendly human economical activities use to be mentioned.